gmganesh3110/merniqa/iq/prevInterviewQuestions.md

 21. How do you manage load balancing and autoscaling in AWS
 22. How do you improve performance using userMemo and useCallback?
 23. How context api works in React?
+24. How you handle deletion of user which is foregin key for posts and comments
+25. How to you handle unneccary rerenders
+26. what is useEffect and useLayoutEffect
 DSA Questions

 1. Array Flat